Dseym/amongUsMinecraft/README.md

 4. Now you have the code that you can edit!

 ## Install for Server
-1. Download the compiled [AmongUs](https://github.com/Dseym/amongUsMinecraft/releases/download/AmongUs1.3.1/amongUs.jar) and upload it to your server.
+1. Download the compiled [AmongUs](https://github.com/Dseym/amongUsMinecraft/releases/download/AmongUs1.4/amongUs.jar) and upload it to your server.
 2. Download [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997) and upload it to your server.
-3. Upload [world.tar](https://github.com/Dseym/amongUsMinecraft/releases/download/AmongUs1.3.1/world.tar) on server and unzip.
+3. Upload [world.tar](https://github.com/Dseym/amongUsMinecraft/releases/download/AmongUs1.4/world.tar) on server and unzip.
 4. Have fun!

-If you need to translate the plugin into English, then write to Issues.

 # RUS
 ## Описание